khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 11. ![](./MediaFolder/media/image60.JPG)
+    Change the deployment configuration of
     the front-end application to include the environment variables required to access the database

 12. verify the last modification took place by running "oc get dc

     ![](./MediaFolder/media/image61.JPG)
+    nationalparklocator -o json"

 13. Back to the graphical console, note the automatic migration to a new pod based on the new configuration